mwfj/CMU_15213_CSAPP3E_Lab/5.Shell_lab/README.md

 `SIGCHLD`: This signal is used to change the child process's state.
 When parent create a child process, instead of waiting for child process terminated, parent will do the other work until child process send the `SIGCHLD` signal(the kernel send the `SIGCHLD` signal to their parent when one of its child process terminates or stops).
 After parent received/caches the signal, it will recap this child process.

+Note that: `waitpid` system call suspends execution of the calling process until a child specified by pid argument has changed state.  **By default, waitpid() waits only for terminated children**, but this behavior is modifiable via the options argument

 ```c
 /*
  * sigchld_handler - The kernel sends a SIGCHLD to the shell whenever